oracle/rwloadsim/docs/INSTALL.md

 repository schema.
 The rwl311.sql file is found in the admin directory of your distribution.

+There are similarly updates to rwlviews.sql which must be executed against your primary and possibly secondary repository schema.

 ### Updating the repository to version 3.0.6

 In version 3.0.6, there are new columns added to